- No products in the cart.

 The pollen trap is designed in such a way that it doesn’t harm bees in any manner while they pass through it into the hive.

-Always keep it in airtight container. otherwise it may imbibe water and get fermented.
+Always keep it in an airtight container, otherwise, it may imbibe water and get fermented.

 It comes in four different forms according to its different purpose of usage:

-Raw pollen, pollen tablet, pollen capsules, by dispensing in honey, in combination with various other nutrients.
+Raw pollen, pollen tablets, pollen capsules, by dispensing in honey, in combination with various other nutrients.